-Converting Gas Ranges from Natural Gas to
+How To Convert a Gas Range from Natural Gas

 (excerpted from the DRSNews,

 the newsletter, we talked about gas dryers, both diagnosing

 them when they don't heat and converting them from

 natural gas to LP (liquid petroleum, or Propane, gas).

 thought I'd take a brief run at ranges this month, starting with

 their conversion to LP.